heliosdrm/GRUtils.jl/docs/src/color.md

     * `'m'` for **m**agenta,
     * `'k'` for the foreground color (blac**k** in the default scheme),
     * `'w'` for the background color (**w**hite in the default scheme).
-* Moreover, user-defined colors can be specified for the following attributes of some geometries:
+* Moreover, user-defined colors can be specified for the following attributes of some plot elements:
+    * `backgroundcolor` for the background,
     * `linecolor` for lines,
     * `markercolor` for markers,
     * `color` for filled areas in bars, isosurfaces, etc.